tablexi/nucore-open/doc/HOWTO_oracle.md

   - The output should print "x86_64"
   - You can check your actual architecture by running `arch`, if the output is "i386" you're good to go

-* Now you can install Homebrew normaly
+* Now you can install Homebrew normally
   - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
   - Make sure the root of the install is **/usr/local/**

-4. Install ruby the ruby version of your current architecture
+4. Install Ruby version for your current architecture.

 * If you had the arm64 ruby version already installed it won't allow you to install Ruby x86 with the plain rvm install command as it will detect that version is already installed.